 - Either failing to provide a patient with a referral when needed or refusing to do so.

-- Failing to monitor a patient’s progress after a surgery or treatment, or failing to properly monitor their condition.
+- Failing to monitor a patient’s progress after surgery or treatment or failing to monitor their condition correctly.

 - Falling to respond to adverse reactions or complications in a timely manner.